Pool Sanitizers, Part 1: Chlorine

 For more detailed chemistry info, we hyperlink to some of our online sources.
 Our primary resource for this chlorine information is the IPSSA Basic Training Manual, Chapters 5 and 6.

-Non-stabilized chlorine types
+Non-stabilized primary chlorine types

 These five types of chlorine contain no cyanuric acid: Liquid chlorine, cal hypo, lithium hypo, salt-generated chlorine, and chlorine gas.